sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 The <code>scan</code> primitive (also known as *all-prefix-sums*) is quite famous because it is useful in a wide range of parallel algorithms and, at first glance, one could be forgiven for thinking it is not amenable to parallelisation.
-However, one does exist; a well-known [work efficient](link me) algorithm for <code>scan</code> was popularised by Guy Blelloch which performs
+However, a well-known [work efficient](http://www.cs.cmu.edu/~scandal/html-papers/short/short.html) algorithm for <code>scan</code> was popularised by Guy Blelloch which performs
 $O(n)$ work.

 The algorithm is undeniably clever.
 Looking at it, it is not at all